SSchlumberger Fellows: Chanh’s Open Door Policy

 I have always received excellent training at Schlumberger, from classroom lectures to on-the-job training and mentoring.
 Of particular importance to me was learning to think creatively as a research scientist at SDR and to develop practical solutions at HFE.
 What keeps me motivated is technology and its applications.

 Schlumberger has always provided comfortable shelter for my family when we lived abroad.
 I do not expect the company to manage my work/life balance but to provide support to help me succeed.
 Instead, it is my responsibility to manage my work/life balance.
-After 38 years of marriage, raising two successful adult children while living across the globe, I think I probably did alright.
+After more than 40 years of marriage, raising two successful adult children while living across the globe, I think I probably did alright.

 Chanh earned a Bachelor’s degree in civil and mechanical engineering and a Master’s degree in electronic and electrical engineering with honors from the University of Liege, Belgium.
 He holds 20 patents and has authored papers and articles for more than 100 publications.
 He is a member of the Society of Petroleum Engineers (SPE), the Society of Petrophysicists and Well Log Analysts (SPWLA), and the Society of Exploration Geophysicists and served on the SPWLA Technical Committee from 2008 to 2010.
 Chanh received the Performed by Schlumberger (PBS) Silver award in 2007 for “Scanner Family Deepwater Exploration Grand Slam” and the PBS Bronze award in 2005 for “MR Scanner and Diffusion-Relaxation Maps.”
 The PBS award recognizes employees and projects that have a strong business impact for Schlumberger and its customers.
 He also serves as an Advisor to the Japan Center for Deep Earth Exploration (CEDEX-JAMSTEC).